Provo Utah Temple

 President Joseph Fielding Smith presided at the dedication of the Provo Utah Temple, but at his request, the prayer he had written was offered by President Harold B. Lee, first counselor in the First Presidency.

-The Provo Utah Temple was dedicated in just two sessions by seating attendees—in addition to the temple—in the Marriott Center, George Albert Smith Fieldhouse, Joseph Smith Building, and the Harris Fine Arts Center on the BYU campus.
+The Provo Utah Temple was dedicated in just two sessions by seating attendees—in addition to the temple—in the Marriott Center, George Albert Smith Fieldhouse, Joseph Smith Building, Harris Fine Arts Center, and Knight-Mangum Hall (Language Training Mission) on the BYU campus.
 Over 70,000 attended in what was the largest temple dedication in history.

 As part of an exterior renovation in 2003, an angel Moroni statue was added to the Provo Utah Temple, and the spire—originally gold colored—was painted white.